2026 Legislative Priorities

 Advance Immigrant Rights

-Families deserve to feel safe and united, but ICE raids disrupt our sense of security deepen fear of government violence, cause trauma and instability for those impacted and our communities as a whole.
+Families deserve to feel safe and united, but ICE raids deepen fear of government violence, inflict trauma and instability for those impacted and our communities as a whole.

 Protect M110-Funded Behavioral Health Services